chargeprice/chargeprice-api-docs/terms.md

 account needs to be provided to Chargeprice and Chargeprice needs to approve the branding.

-Exceptions might be explicitly granted.
+Exceptions might be explicitly granted only by a legal representative of Chargeprice SAS.

 ## Soft Limit & Current Usage